For students attending the Master's Programme in Bioentrepreneurship Study Abroad

 Master's students often have good opportunities to carry out an internship/traineeship abroad, provided that you are registered as a student during the time.
 These internships are often unpaid, and you will have to finance the travel and accommodation on your own (Karolinska Institutet CANNOT help you finance them).
 However, it can be a very good start for your future career.

-You should discuss with the responsible for your programme in advance, if it is possible to link the internship with your Master's thesis.
+You should discuss your plans with the responsible teacher of your study programme in advance, if it is possible to link the internship with your Master's thesis.
 Otherwise, you could perhaps apply for an internship during the summer period.
+Please contact your international coordinator for further information regarding summer internships or internships after graduation.

 Below you will find links to different organisations that accept internship students - Karolinska Institutet is not responsible for any of these placements.
 If you are accepted to a placement within the EU (Switzerland excluded, as well as Sweden as you are studying here), it is possible to apply for the Erasmus+ Traineeship.